How to Fix Common Paper Shredder Problems?

 - The shredder only works in reverse.

 To fix a paper jam there are several things you can do but remember to NEVER put your fingers near the blades or feed opening.
-Also check the user manual of your shredder to see what kind of tips the manufacturer tells you to solve the paper-jam.
+Also check the user manual of your shredder to see what kind of tips the manufacturer gives you to solve the paper-jam.

 Before you turn off the clogged shredder and going near the blades, try using the reverse function which most shredders have.
 This can, in some cases, solve a simple jam.
 If this doesn’t help or your shredder doesn’t have a reverse function, try turning it off and unplugging it.
 Then you can start to carefully pluck the paper shreds causing the jam out from the blades with a pair of tweezers.
 In some cases, gently running a vacuum cleaner parallel to the blades (within close proximity but not touching them) can suck out paper dust and particles which can cause a jam as well.